chrisbarbati/WeatherServer/README.md

 GET /API/weather
 ```

 The server will respond with a JSON object containing the current temperature, humidity, and pressure readings.
-To test it, I am currently hosting it [on a Raspberry Pi at my home](http://142.51.225.46:2048/API/weather)
+To test it, I am currently hosting it [on a Raspberry Pi at my home](http://chrisbarbati.ddns.net:2048/API/weather).
+HTTP only, until I get the SSL certificates installed.

 ## Purpose